royalasdaircoding/enkf_ANAC/README.md

 This project uses a Conda environment defined in environment.yml.
 Follow the steps below to install and activate it.

+## Pre-requisites
+If you are new to Python, you need to know how to set-up environments using either `pip` or `conda`.

 ## Requirements:

 Miniconda